balzss/konyha/sitegen/homepage/docs/setup/locally.md

 8. You can now access the manager at `localhost:3000` and the generated sites at `localhost:7777/<username>`

-9. Optionally you can inspect the db with [prisma studio](https://www.prisma.io/studio):
+9. Optionally you can inspect the db with [Prisma Studio](https://www.prisma.io/studio):

 ```
 yarn prisma:studio